 All.Can looks at how to improve efficiency across the entire care pathway – from diagnosis all the way to follow-up.
 Its membership, and funding base, reflects this diversity – it is a truly multi-sectoral, multidisciplinary, cross-cutting cancer initiative.

 The All.Can National Initiatives Meeting, gathered over 50 participants from Europe and beyond, including Canada and Australia.
 A growing number of national initiatives globally, shared their experiences and knowledge with the established initiatives, and the All.Can colleagues who are just setting up the initiative in their country.
 You can see the up-to-date list of All.Can Initiatives on the All.Can website.

-The All.Can patient survey, ‘Improving outcomes for patients, focusing on efficiency’, is currently gathering patient insights on where inefficiencies occur, and how cancer care could be improved and ends at the end of October.
+The All.Can patient survey, ‘Improving outcomes for patients, focusing on efficiency’, gathered patient insights on where inefficiencies occur, and how cancer care could be improved and ends at the end of October.
 Findings will inform policy discussions on improving cancer care for all.
 Please kindly share the survey with your networks to ensure the patient voice can be at the heart of cancer care